 Raytheon Missiles & Defense builds Upgraded Early Warning Radars that can detect ballistic missile attacks and conduct general space surveillance and satellite tracking.

-The radar, which provides early detection of ballistic missile launches and precise tracking of incoming attacks, has received continual upgrades that preserve its place in a modern missile defense system.
+The Early Warning Radar, which provides early detection of ballistic missile launches and precise tracking of incoming attacks, has received continual upgrades that preserve its place in a modern missile defense system.

 “We have completely modernized this radar in terms of reliability, maintainability, robustness and anti-jamming, but it also has the benefits of being a very well-established legacy design,” said Paul Ferraro, vice president of Air Power for Raytheon Missiles & Defense, a business of Raytheon Technologies.

 Raytheon Missiles & Defense has updated the EWR array with gallium nitride technology, or GaN, a powerful and efficient semiconductor.

 “This particular radar technology is ideally suited for the sophisticated threats that countries in the Middle East are facing,” Ferraro said.
 “They need persistent surveillance because they never know when a threat is going to launch.”

 The EWR plays an important role in a larger air and missile defense system.
 It works with other sensors such as Patriot; GhostEye™, Raytheon Missiles & Defense’s new name for the Lower Tier Air and Missile Defense Sensor (LTAMDS); and the AN-TPY-2 radar; in a layered defense architecture.

 One factor that sets the EWR apart is its use of the ultra-high frequency band, or UHF.
 That band allows the radar to track out to 5,000 kilometers (3,000 miles), and it is resistant to jamming.

 “Now we can detect targets coming in from different directions much farther away and we have more time to respond to them,” Ferraro said.